neicnordic/puhuri-web/docs/user_guides/project_membership_management.md

 Project team contains users with different roles:

-- Principal Investigator (PI)  - An individual recognized by the prime institution who is responsible for the scientific and administrative leadership of the project.
+- Principal Investigator (PI)  - An individual recognized by the prime institution, is responsible for the scientific and administrative leadership of the project (request additional resources, manage membership, view usage information, etc).
+Can use the resources connected to the project.
 - Co-Principal Investigator (co-PI) is a collaborator who shares leadership and responsibility for a research project with the primary Principal Investigator (PI).
+Can use the resources connected to the project.
-- Member is a user who works on one or more phases of the project and is involved in executing assigned tasks.
+- Member is a user who works on one or more project phases and executes assigned tasks.
+Read-only role in the portal with the ability to see the resource usage information.
+Can use the resources connected to the project.

 Please see [this page](https://puhuri.neic.no/user_guides/user_roles/) for User Rights based on Roles in the Organization.